Read Smith’s UPDATED plans as of August 5, 2020,

 Alicia M. Grubb is a teaching scholar whose work focuses on how individuals learn, make decisions and understand change, and they address these questions in the context of empirical software engineering.
 In early-phase software engineering, goal modeling elicits and connects stakeholders’ intentions and social needs with technical requirements in order to help stakeholders understand and evaluate potential tradeoffs.
-Within this context, Grubb’s dissertation enables stakeholders to model and reason about tradeoff decisions in the context of evolving requirements and dependencies.
-Prior to joining Smith, Grubb also worked on embedding writing education and social impact analysis within the computer science curriculum.
+Within this context, Grubb’s prior work enables stakeholders to model and reason about tradeoff decisions in the context of evolving requirements and dependencies.

-Current undergraduate research projects in Grubb’s lab include: using stakeholder preferences to reduce the solution space of possible evolutions; comparing expressive power and usability of goal modeling languages; visualizing trends in evolutionary reasoning; and exploring the utility of goal modeling activities.
+Undergraduate research projects in the Grubb lab include: using stakeholder preferences to reduce the solution space of possible evolutions; comparing expressive power and usability of goal modeling languages; visualizing trends in evolutionary reasoning; and exploring the utility of goal modeling activities.
 See the Grubb Lab webpage for current students and projects.